amblina/katacoda-scenarios/tutorial2/step2.md

 You should see the file move forward then backward by one line.
 The other alternatives should also work.

-Both commands have also been marked with `*` this is not an alternative key for moving forward and backward in the file.
-What it signifies according to the help file's first sentence is that the default behaviour (moving one line) can be altered by supplying a number before the command.
+Both commands have also been marked with `*`, this is not an alternative key for moving forward and backward in the file.
+What it signifies, according to the help file's first sentence, is that the default behaviour (moving one line) can be altered by supplying a number before the command.